NastyBoy94/1800_DTC12/README.md

 * [Contents](#content)

 ## General Info
 SmartShopper is a one stop shopping tool that helps users that filters stores by reviews, price, shipping, and availability so they do not need to do any research when shopping online.
+Please use iPhone 6/7/8 Plus resolution for the best viewing experience.

 ## Technologies
 Technologies used for this project: